fbpx

 Share this post

-Whilst many activities programmes have opportunities for children and young people to engage in dance and drama, James Moore, host of The Drive Phase, decided to look closely at how organisations who specialise in these areas have worked and thrived.
+Whilst many activity programmes have opportunities for children and young people to engage in dance and drama, James Moore, host of The Drive Phase, decided to look closely at how organizations that specialize in these areas have worked and thrived.

 YDance